vchan2/vchan2.github.io/2024APCalculusBC.md

 ### Updates

-<b>NOTICE:</b> We've been kicked out of mountainview today (Monday, June 2) - go to 2307 instead.

 <b>NOTICE:</b> We have been displaced from our usual room.
 Now our schedule is a little strange - we'll be in 2307 every Friday as well as the following dates:
-  * Wednesday, May 28
   * Monday, June 23

 For the other Mondays and Wednesdays, we will be in 2514/2515.